Last updated on August 7, 2025 · In-depth guide, 5–7 min read

 3. Overdub: Weird, Cool, and Sometimes Creepy

 Overdub lets you clone your voice.
 Yeah, we’re in the future.
 I used it to replace a spot where I said “2024” instead of “2025.”
 I typed in “2025,” and Descript generated a version in my voice that blended almost seamlessly.
-Not gonna lie, it’s a little unsettling how undetectable it is.
+Not gonna lie, it’s a little creepy how legit undetectable it is.

 4. Highlights and Clip Tools Make Repurposing Easy

 Creating short clips for Instagram or YouTube Shorts?
 Descript makes it almost stupidly easy.
-Highlight a quote in the transcript, hit “Add to Composition,” and boom — you’ve got a polished 45-second clip ready to caption.
+Highlight a quote in the transcript, hit “Add to Composition,” and boom, you’ve got a polished 45-second clip ready to caption.

 Let’s talk numbers: